Debt to Equity (D/E) Ratio

 • The Debt-to-Equity Ratio shows how much a company borrows compared to its own money.

-• A low ratio (1 or less) usually means the company is safe and doesn’t owe too much.
+• A low ratio (1 or less) typically indicates that the company is financially stable and doesn’t owe too much.

-• A high ratio (2 or more) means the company has a lot of debt, which can be risky.
+• A high ratio (2 or more) means the company has substantial debt, which can be risky.

 • A negative ratio is a warning sign that the company might be in big trouble.